nextstrain/augur/docs/rejig.md

 | lat/longs | to do      |
 | colours | to do      |

-### Prepare Config file
+### `Config` dictionary
-See `H7N9/prepare.H7N9.py`.
-All options are defined in the `config` dict, which is passed to the `Prepare` class.
-If further customization is needed, just create a new class which inherits from `Prepare` and use that instead.
+As mentioned above, all options are defined in the `config` dict, which is passed to the `Prepare` class.

-Most of the options are self explanatory but are listed here for completeness.
+These options are described here in sections, but they form one big dictionary - see `H7N9/H7N9.prepare.py` for a working example.
 Eventually there will be a "default" config file, so you only have to modify things as necessary.

+#### general settings
 * `dir`: the current directory - not _augur_ but the virus itself
 * `file_prefix`: string used to name the JSONs
 * `output_folder`: will be created inside the current directory